waltervanheuven/next-token/README.md

 # Next-token prediction

-Predict next token and calculate entrophy and surprisal values of each word in a sentence.
+Predict next token and calculate entropy and surprisal values of each word in a sentence based on the previous words in the sentence.
+Approach is based on Cevoli et al. (2022).

 Default model is gpt2.